 8. What is a VLW number and what does each part signify?

 The VLW number is a unique 7-digit numbering system used to keep track of each opinion we digest in the paper.
 This number can be found at the end of each digest.
-The first three digits represent the year (i.e. 010 for 2010); the middle digit is a numbering code for each court we digest (2- 4th Circuit, 3- U.S. District; 6- Virginia Supreme Court; 7- Virginia Court of Appeals; and 8- Virginia Circuit Courts); the last three digits are assigned based on the order in which the case is processed in a given year (a case with 003 will be digested early on in the year; a case with 346 would likely come out towards the end).
+The first three digits represent the year (i.e. 014 for 2014); the middle digit is a numbering code for each court we digest (2- 4th Circuit, 3- U.S. District; 6- Virginia Supreme Court; 7- Virginia Court of Appeals; and 8- Virginia Circuit Courts); the last three digits are assigned based on the order in which the case is processed in a given year.

 9. I used to be able to order opinions through an auto-fax service.
 Do you still provide this?